sherbondy/spokes/README.md

   - Sun is dominant on page.
 Position of sun matches actual time of day sunrise/set preditions based on where we are (Boston until the trip begins...)
   - The WHEEL for "Who", with team members as the spokes :D

+Have MULTIPLE bikes, one for each question.

+Sponsors float around in the cloud.